Dilated Cardiomyopathy (DCM) in Children

 - decreased appetite

-- An ECG to evaluate the amount of enlargement as well as the rhythm of the heart
+- An ECG/EKG to evaluate the amount of enlargement as well as the rhythm of the heart

-- An echocardiogram will help measure the dilation of the ventricles and the overall squeeze of the heart
+- An echocardiogram to help measure the dilation of the ventricles and the overall squeeze of the heart

-- A chest X-ray can show an enlarged heart and extra fluid in the lungs
+- A chest X-ray to reveal an enlarged heart and extra fluid in the lungs

 - An exercise stress test to see how the heart reacts to exercise or stress